emhaihsan/MetaWill/MetaWill_PRD.md

 ## Solution

-iPROMISE provides a decentralized commitment platform where users can:
+MetaWill provides a decentralized commitment platform where users can:

 1. Create public commitments with financial stakes
 2. Set their own deadlines
 3. Assign trusted validators